Charging station: History

 Beginning in 1917, a similar service operated in Chicago for owners of Milburn Electric cars.
-A rapid battery replacement system was implemented to service 50 electric buses at the 2008 Summer Olympics.
+91 years later, a rapid battery replacement system was implemented to service 50 electric buses at the 2008 Summer Olympics.

 Better Place, Tesla, and Mitsubishi Heavy Industries considered battery switch approaches.
 One complicating factor was that the approach requires vehicle design modifications.

 In 2012, Tesla started building a proprietary fast-charging Tesla Supercharger network.
-In 2013, Tesla announced it would also support battery pack swaps, but that program was shut down.
+In 2013, Tesla announced it would also support battery pack swaps.
+A demonstration swapping station was built at Harris Ranch and operated for a short period of time.
+However customers vastly preferred using the Superchargers, so the swapping program was shut down.

 Benefits

 The following benefits were claimed for battery swapping: